Current as of February 2020 | Download print version (in PDF)

 Under Irish law, NPOs are not generally subject to any restrictions on inurement.
 Situations may arise, however, where inurement presents problems, most notably upon dissolution of certain kinds of organizations (see Section C).

 Section 2 of the Charities Act defines a charitable organization as one that: (a) promotes a charitable purpose only; (b) under its constitution is required to apply its real and personal property in furtherance of its charitable purpose except for monies expended in the maintenance and operation of the body and, in the case of a religious organization or community, on accommodation and care of members of the organization or community; and (c) prohibits remuneration of members of the body other than in accordance with the Charities Act.
-Under the Charities Act, charity trustees and persons with whom a charity trustee of the charitable organization has a personal connection are permitted, subject to the provisions of Section 89 of the Charities Act 2009, to receive remuneration from the charity for work undertaken that is unrelated to their trusteeship.
+Under the Charities Act, charity trustees and persons with whom a charity trustee of the charitable organization has a personal connection are permitted, subject to the provisions of Section 89 of the Charities Act 2009 (which has not yet come into force), to receive remuneration from the charity for work undertaken that is unrelated to their trusteeship.

 Other NPOs: Founders may retain a proprietary interest in assets transferred to a non-charitable organization.
 Specifically, the founders are entitled to reacquire their contributed assets upon the NPO's dissolution.